45 Subtle Signs You're Sick

 Some people mistake them for age spots, but they could be a sign of diabetes.
 Painless light brown, scaly patches (often oval or circular) appearing on the body, most frequently on the front of the legs, could signify a condition called diabetic dermopathy.
 Why?
 According to the National Diabetes Foundation, diabetes can cause changes in the body's small blood vessels.

-The Remedy Rx: The American Diabetes Association recommends that adults be tested for diabetes once a year.
+The Rx: The American Diabetes Association recommends that adults be tested for diabetes once a year.
 If you notice scaly patches on your skin, see your primary care physician or a dermatologist, who can help pinpoint the cause.

 Heart attacks can have unusual symptoms, including headaches, nausea – even pain in the jaw.
 According to a 2012 study published in the Spanish-language journal Medicina Oral Patologia Oral Y Cirugia Bucal, researchers found that about one in every 10 heart attacks begins as jaw pain.